thephez/docs-core/docs/examples/introduction.md

 Once installed, you'll have access to three programs: `dashd`, `dash-qt`, and `dash-cli`.

-* `dash-qt` provides a combination full Dash <<glossary:peer>> and <<glossary:wallet>> frontend.
+* `dash-qt` provides a combination full Dash [peer](../resources/glossary.md#peer) and [wallet](../resources/glossary.md#wallet) frontend.
 From the Help menu, you can access a console where you can enter the RPC commands used throughout this document.

-* `dashd` is more useful for programming: it provides a full peer which you can interact with through RPCs to port 9998 (or 19998 for <<glossary:testnet>> / 19898 for regtest).
+* `dashd` is more useful for programming: it provides a full peer which you can interact with through RPCs to port 9998 (or 19998 for [testnet](../resources/glossary.md#testnet) / 19898 for regtest).

 * `dash-cli` allows you to send RPC commands to `dashd` from the command line.
 For example, `dash-cli help`